-The National Archives Traveling Exhibits Service (NATES) offers affordable traveling exhibits for museums, libraries, historic sites, and cultural centers that engage and inspire diverse audiences.
+The National Archives offers traveling exhibits for museums, libraries, historic sites, and cultural centers that engage and inspire diverse audiences.
 These exhibits draw from the holdings of the National Archives—a national network of Federal archives, Presidential libraries, and records centers.

-For more than 15 years, the National Archives has been traveling high quality museum exhibits to institutions across the country.
-We offer exhibits in all shapes and sizes to fit a variety of needs and hosting institutions.
-Whether you are looking for a small, inexpensive exhibit, a large, original document-based exhibit, or a high-impact single document, NATES can help you.
+For more than 20 years, the National Archives has been traveling high quality museum exhibits to institutions across the country.
 View our current exhibits below, or contact us at NATES@nara.gov or 816.268.8088 for more information on how to host a National Archives exhibit.

 Discovery and Recovery: Preserving Iraqi Jewish Heritage

-Illustrating the remarkable survival of over 2,700 Jewish books and tens of thousands of documents from the flooded basement of Iraq’s Central Intelligence Headquarters in 2003.
-View more information and visit www.ija.archives.gov.
+Illustrates the remarkable survival of over 2,700 Jewish books and tens of thousands of documents from the flooded basement of Iraq’s Central Intelligence Headquarters in 2003.
+Visit www.ijarchive.org.